The probabilistic world: Probabilistic time

 Together with the concept of time arises the concept of locality in time.
 Events can happen at the same time or at a neighboring time before or after.
 We will see that for an understanding of the behavior of expectation values of local observables in a certain time region only local probabilistic information is necessary.
 This is only a small part of the overall probabilistic information that describes the world for all times.

 The notion of locality in time induces the concept of evolution.
 Given the local probabilistic information at some time $t_1$, one asks if one can make statements about the probabilistic information at some later time $t_2 > t_1$.
 For local chains the answer is positive and can be cast into the form of an evolution law.
 Knowing this evolution law permits to make predictions.
-For a given probabilistic information at some "present time" $t_1$ one can compute the probabilistic information at $t_2 > t_1$ and therefore make statements about the probability of events in the future.
+For a given probabilistic information at some ``present time" $t_1$ one can compute the probabilistic information at $t_2 > t_1$ and therefore make statements about the probability of events in the future.
 In this section we develop the formalism for this setting.
 A simple linear evolution law is formulated in terms of classical wave functions or a classical density matrix.

-Physical time is closely connected to oscillatory phenomena.
+It is striking that for general classical statistical systems the time evolution law cannot be formulated in terms of the time-local probability distribution.
+More extended time-local probabilistic information is needed for casting the evolution from one time-layer to the next into a simple law.
+This time-local probabilistic information is encoded in a density matrix, whose diagonal elements are the time-local probabilities.
+For the density matrix the evolution law is linear, in the form of a generalized von Neumann equation.
+The close analogy to evolution in quantum mechanics is remarkable.

+The basic concepts of time and evolution apply to a large variety of classical statistical systems. ``Time'' needs not to be physical time.
+It can be some arbitrary linear order of layers, for example hypersurfaces in a multidimensional geometry.
+For a concept of ``physical time'' we will require additional criteria, relating it to the notion of clocks.
+In this sense physical time is closely connected to oscillatory phenomena.
 It is typically defined by a counting of the number of oscillations.
 We discuss in this section simple classical statistical systems that show an oscillatory behavior and can be used as clocks.
-The choice of a time structure is not unique -- different time structures define different clock systems.
+In the following sections we argue that the choice of a time structure is not unique -- different time structures define different clock systems.
 In this way basic features of special and general relativity arise directly from the concept of probabilistic time.